calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 ## Density-based clustering of NYC taxi trips

 I recently completed a [project](https://github.com/calebclayreagor/nyc-taxi-efficiency) exploring the ridesharing efficiency of NYC taxi trips using an iterative density-based clustering algorithm to aggregate trips.
-The rest of this post and Part 2 will outline the three ingredients to successfully explore geospatial datasets using density-based methods, highlighting any interesting (and surprising!) results along the way.
+The rest of this post and Part 2 will outline the main ingredients to successfully explore geospatial datasets using density-based methods, highlighting any interesting (and surprising!) results along the way.

 ### Downloading and cleaning the data